 For the purposes of the issuing of a contribution notice1, the material detriment test is met in relation to an act or failure if the Pensions Regulator2 is of the opinion that the act or failure has detrimentally affected in a material way the likelihood of accrued scheme benefits being received3 (whether the benefits are to be received as benefits under the scheme or otherwise)4.
-In deciding for these purposes whether the material detriment test is met in relation to an act or failure, the Regulator must have regard to such matters as it considers relevant, including (where relevant):
+In deciding for these purposes whether the material detriment test is met in relation to an act or failure, the Regulator must have regard to such matters as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.